 7. Conclusion

 The aim of this study is to assess the impacts of COVID-19 pandemic (tweets) on the orientation of public opinion concerning policing across space and time.
-We achieve this aim by developing an analytical framework that deploys sentiment analysis technique for the purpose of extracting expressed opinions from Twitter data and allows a systematic assessment of impacts of subject matters within the tweets on one another.
-We demonstrated the utility of the analytical framework by assessing how COVID-19 pandemic (tweets) have exacerbated and/or decelerated public opinions towards policing across England and Wales.
+We achieve this aim by developing an analytical framework that deploys opinion analysis technique for the purpose of extracting expressed opinions from Twitter data and allows a systematic assessment of impacts of subject matters within the tweets on one another.
+We demonstrated the utility of the analytical framework by revealing how COVID-19 pandemic (tweets) have exacerbated and/or decelerated public opinions towards policing across England and Wales.

-A reliable and accessible analytical framework for measuring public opinions concerning policing could aid in the overall assessment of the quality and effectiveness of public policing, as it could help to understand community’s needs and priorities, as well as the performance of the police in satisfying those needs.
+A reliable and accessible analytical framework for measuring inequality in public opinions concerning policing could aid in the overall assessment of the quality and effectiveness of public policing, as it could help to understand community’s needs and priorities, as well as the performance of the police in satisfying those needs.
 Such an analytical framework would enable: a police analyst to evaluate the police service; police decision makers to be better able to guide their organizations in order to provide maximum value to citizens; and police officers to know what is expected of them.
 Our proposed analytical framework serves these operational goals.

-This research focuses on one area of police effort assessments – public opinion.
-We were able deploy Twitter data to analyze public opinions concerning policing and their inequalities across space and time.
-It has been argued that measuring citizens’ opinion of police performance is very important and is not a straightforward task.
-In as much as police work is complex and multi-dimensional, so is its assessment in the eyes of the public.
-In our own opinion, new innovations, such as the social media system, e.g. Twitter, serve as an interesting alternative to traditional approaches such as surveys and interviews.
 While valuable, the general notion of “positive,” or “negative” opinion provide nothing more than a general sense of the public’s confidence and trust in the police.
 More specific questions need to be asked in order to understand what it is that the citizens are satisfied or dissatisfied about when it comes to the police service.
 Answering more complex questions using Twitter data is an area that we intend to focus on in the future.
 Meanwhile, there is a large-scale annual survey of public opinion carried out to assess current perceptions of the police across PFAs in England and Wales.
 Our future research plan includes a comparative study between this survey approach and the use of the social media system.

 Acknowledgements